Nahikari García: Real Sociedad

 Real Sociedad struggled during the first half of the following season and in November the club sacked manager Juanjo Arregi.
 García was quick to dismiss criticism of her former coach in an interview with Mundo Deportivo, stating that she was saddened by his departure and that the players should shoulder some of the blame.
 The following month, she scored five goals in a 6–1 win over Zaragoza and in the process helped the club move clear of the relegation zone.
 She ultimately scored 17 goals for the season as the team improved to end the campaign in seventh.
 Following the conclusion of the season, she was afforded the opportunity to sign for French side Paris Saint-Germain but elected to remain with Real Sociedad and continue her medical studies in Spain.

 On 17 February 2019, García assisted teammate Kiana Palacios in Real Sociedad's 3–1 win over Sevilla and in doing so helped the club qualify for the final of the Copa de la Reina for the first time in its history.
 The final took place on 11 May where García scored the winning goal in a 2–1 victory over Atlético Madrid to guide the club to its first-ever Cup win.

 Real Madrid

 On 1 July 2021, García signed for Real Madrid.

+Athletic Bilbao

+After scoring 11 goals in two seasons for Real Madrid, García joined Athletic Bilbao on a free transfer through 2025.
+At the end of that contract she confirmed her departure, having scored 12 goals in 61 league and cup appearances.

+Denver Summit FC

+On 4 September 2025, it was announced that García had signed with Denver Summit of the National Women's Soccer League (NWSL).
+García was loaned to Nottingham Forest Women F.C., as Summit FC will not begin play until 2026.